livewires/js-coding/worksheets/01-hello-world.md

 JavaScript (`JS`) runs in a web browser, so before we can start writing `JS` we need to first create a web page (an `HTML` file).
 Then, with the `HTML` we can include our `JS`.

+## Glitch

+For LiveWires 2020 we're going to use a website called Glitch.
+You can write code and share it with people very easily.

+For this worksheet, you're going to need a Glitch project.
+This will be based on our starter project.
+Click [here](https://glitch.com/~livewires-01-hello-world), and "remix" the project to create your own copy that you can edit:

+![Remixing glitch project][img/glitch-remix.png]

+You should now have a new Glitch project with four files in:

+- `.env` (This can be ignored)
+- `README.md`
+- `index.html`
+- `script.js`

+Note: anonymous projects expire on Glitch after 5 days.
+If you wish to keep your code after LiveWires, you will need to either download the code, or create an account.

 ## Hello World in HTML…

 If you have done the Web Building LiveWires course this will be _very_ familiar to you.

-Open up your text editor (like Visual Studio Code, or Sublime text)and create a new file called `index.html`.
+Open up the file called `index.html`.
 Then inside your `HTML` file write the following:

 ```HTML
 <!DOCTYPE html>